 SkyCiv’s Design Wind Speed Map

 By simply entering the project address, Zip Code or city (or even click-dragging the red pin) – the wind speed and elevations will immediately display on both the map (via a dialog box) and the left column input fields.
-These values can be changed at any time for use with the ASCE 7, AS/NZS 1170.2, NBCC 2015 or EN 1991-1-4 pressure calculations.
+These values can be changed at any time for use with the ASCE 7, AS/NZS 1170.2, NBCC 2015/2020, NSCP 2015, CTE DB SE-AE, CFE 08/20, or EN 1991-1-4 pressure calculations.

 The various design code wind speed zones have been digitized and rebuilt as this interactive wind speed map for engineers to get accurate wind speeds by locations.
 The free tool allows up to 3 entries per day before it requires you to sign up for a SkyCiv Free Account.
+However the wind speed map can only be accessed for users with Professional account and Load Generator standalone subscribers.
 From here you can make as many calls as you like to get the wind speeds of various locations.

 SkyCiv digitized the wind speed maps for each reference code and converted it to GeoJSON files.
 These files are then processed at the backend using the Google Maps API and other geospatial analysis libraries to process the wind speed values.
 There are two ways how the basic wind speeds are calculated.
 First is depending on whether the location is inside the wind region/zone with specific wind speed value (AS/NZS 1170.2, NBCC 2015/NBCC 2020, IS 875, CTE DB SE, EN 1991, and CFE 08/20) and the second is interpolating the wind speed value from wind contours (ASCE 7-10/ASCE 7-16/ASCE 7-22, NSCP 2015, BS EN 1991-1-4, I.S.
 EN 1991-1-4, and NBCC 2015/2020).